jcorporation/myMPD/docs/scripting/lua-table-mympd_state.md

 This is the description of the lua table mympd_state.
 This table must be initialized with `mympd.init()`.

+Additionally all user defined variables are populates in this table.
+They are prefixed with `var_`.

 | KEY | TYPE | DESCRIPTION |
 | --- | ---- | ----------- |
 | auto_play | Boolean | true = enabled, false = disabled |